-On 19 March 2019, Wemos celebrated the 40th anniversary of its first meeting.
+On 19 March 2019, we celebrated the 40th anniversary of the first Wemos meeting.
 Over the course of the year, we will regularly publish stories to illustrate the history of Wemos.
-And on 6 September 2019, we will celebrate this anniversary at our congress ‘Global health: everybody’s concern, everybody’s business’.
+On 6 September 2019, we celebrated this anniversary at our congress ‘Global health: everybody’s concern, everybody’s business’.
 Have a look at this article for a summary and some photo of the day.